Quantum GraviElectro Dynamics: Feynman rules

 and its perturbative expansion is

 The scattering matrix, namely $T$-matrix, is defined owing to the $S$-matrix as

 Matrix elements $S_{fi}:=\langle f|S|i\rangle$ is expressed as

 where $|i\rangle$ and $|f\rangle$ are, respectively, initial and final states, and $p^{~}_i$ and $p^{~}_f$ are their total momentum.
-Our convention of Feynman rules, including the gravitational bosons, gives a factor of the scattering matrix in total, such as where the second factor is absorbed into the propagators and the last factor into loop integrals; thus, the first $i$ gives a correct factor of $iT$.
+Our convention of the Feynman rules, including the gravitational bosons, gives a factor of the scattering matrix in total, such as

+where $L$ is the number of loops.
+Here, the second factor is absorbed into the propagators and the last factor into loop integrals; thus, the first $i$ gives a correct factor of $iT$.